celo-org/docs/docs/protocol/pos/locked-gold.md

 Currently, participants can only delegate to 10 other delegatees.

-CeloCLI commands for vote delegation are under development, meanwhile the participants can follow the steps [here](/holder/vote/governance#vote-delegation) to perform delegation directly using smart contracts.
+Participants can follow the steps [here](/holder/vote/governance#vote-delegation) to perform delegation using CeloCLI.